Websites and Email addresses all use a domain name

 It is common for this address to automatically change after you have typed in an address.
 This is because some website addresses are set to forward you on to another address or sub address.
 Try www.flash.com and watch what happens to the address in the address bar.

 Many companies arrange that different addresses will take you to the same website.
 But instead of changing the domain the whole website is repeated using that domain.
-For example try going to www.easykey.com and navigate to different pages - you will see that they are all easykey.com/something.
+For example try going to www.easykey.co.uk and navigate to different pages - you will see that they are all easykey.uk/something.

 This is called aliasing - and the same technique can be applied for email addresses.